 Consequently, MIPs must account for the maximum time it might take a business to return to its former level of profitability.
-Brokers should ensure they are communicating this to customers and providing guidance on how suggested MIPs have been calculated, particularly shorter ones lasting 12-18 months.
+It is important to carefully scrutinise MIPs to ensure they have been calculated with this crucial principle in mind, particularly if considering shorter MIPs lasting 12-18 months.

 Plan for worst-case scenarios

 MIPs must account for worst-case scenarios.
-This includes taking into account a vast range of circumstances that can add significant time to a customer’s recovery, for example:
+This includes taking into account a vast range of circumstances that can add significant time to an organisation’s recovery, for example: